 And then there are the environmental costs.
 A recent investigation by Orbmedia showed more than 80% of global tap water contained plastic.
 This is bad news.
 Plastic microfibres have been shown to absorb toxic chemicals linked to cancer and other illnesses, and then release them when consumed by fish and mammals.
 Watching David Attenborough’s Blue Planet II documentary, it’s hard not to tear up when seeing how plastic is killing our marine life.

 There’s no doubt that plastic is an incredible invention that, in many ways, has changed our world for the better.
 But the very thing that makes them useful – virtual indestructibility – also makes them costly to our environment.
-It’s time to re-think throwaway plastics.
+It’s time to re-think throwaway plastics. for ideas and tips.

 “Production, use and fate of all plastics ever made”, by Geyer, Jambeck and Law, Science Advances.